 Arguably, the weather shocks affect rents only through the supply of new housing.
 One potential concern is that the instrumental variable picks up the long-lasting negative effects of local floods.
-I address this by excluding years with larger floods, with little impact on the estimates.
+I address this by showing that the baseline estimate is robust to excluding years with large flood events.
 Similarly, particular sectors such as tourism and agriculture could be directly affected by weather shocks.
-Although these two sectors make up only a small share of the German economy, the weather shocks may also affect the behavior of economic agents in other, less obvious ways.
-Yet, the baseline estimate is robust to controlling for important housing demand factors that may correlate spuriously with the weather shocks.
-The weather shocks are also uncorrelated with the pre-treatment outcome and with potential observable confounders.
+Yet, the baseline estimate is robust to controlling for housing demand factors that may correlate with the weather shocks.
+The weather - in particular, summer heat waves - might also affect behaviors on the housing market more directly.
+However, the weather shocks are also uncorrelated with the pre-treatment outcome and with potential observable confounders prone to being affected directly by the weather, such as total work hours.
 Finally, I exploit the fact that February frost depth is almost orthogonal to the summer rainfall instrument, which makes it highly unlikely that the two variables share important unobserved confounders.
-The results are very similar when using either of the two instruments.
-Overall, these results lend strong support to the claim that the weather shocks are plauisbly exogenous.
+The results are very similar when using either of the two instruments, and when using alternative definitions of the rainfall instrument.
+Overall, these results lend strong support to the claim that the weather shocks are plausibly exogenous.